-With Xbox Video, you can buy or rent videos (movies and TV shows) from the Xbox store (also known as Zune Marketplace) through your Xbox 360 console or other device.
+With Xbox Video, you can buy or rent music videos or movies from the Xbox store (also known as Zune Marketplace) through your Xbox 360 console or other device.

-Before you can buy or rent a video, you’ll need to sign in and make sure you have enough Microsoft Points.
+Before you can buy or rent a music video or movie, you’ll need to sign in and make sure you have enough Microsoft Points.

-Here’s what you need to know about getting videos from the Xbox store (also known as Zune Marketplace):
+Here’s what you need to know about getting music videos and movies from the Xbox store (also known as Zune Marketplace):

 Note Music videos can only be downloaded.